-9.4.1.1 I32: Version
+9.4.1.1.1 I16: Major Version

-Version is the version of the file format used to write this file.
-The current version number is zero.
-Until compliance has been validated for an encoder, all files created by that encoder shall use a version number less than zero.
+Major Version is the version of the file format used to write this file.
+The current major version number is zero.
+Until compliance has been validated for an encoder, all files created by that encoder shall use a major version number less than zero.